Legalunicorn/bingus-api/README.md

 ### [Optionally] 8. clone the frontend repo and run it
 If you wish to use the UI, head over to the [Bingus frontend repo](https://github.come/Legalunicorn/bingus) and follow the instructions to run it.

-Otherwise you can use a service like [Postman](www.postman.com) to test and build the API
+Otherwise you can use a service like [Postman](www.postman.com) to test and build the API.

+If I've missed a step or something please create an issue or contact me at nyeo700@gmail.com